jeaye/blog.jeaye.com/_drafts/2015-09-27-parenscript-ajax.md

   (concatenate 'string "echo: " data))
 ```

-The last thing we need to do, in order for us to access our remote functions through hunchentoot, is integrate the AJAX handler with hunchentoot's dispatch table.
+The last thing we need to do, in order for us to access our remote functions through Hunchentoot, is integrate the AJAX handler with Hunchentoot's dispatch table.

 ```lisp
 (setq *dispatch-table* (list 'dispatch-easy-handlers